“Most of us are rarely in the present moment.

 We are often unaware of what we are doing”.*

-Mindfulness can also involve formal practice where, with attention to breathing and with non-judgmental awareness of thoughts and feelings, we may train ourselves to recognize and get beyond random thoughts and distractions, and also biases and preconceptions, and come to see ourselves and things around us more clearly.
-Prominent teachers include the Vietnamese Zen master Thich Nhat Hanh and the American Jon Kabat-Zinn.
+An objective of this practice is to train ourselves to recognize and get beyond random thoughts and distractions, and also biases and preconceptions, and come to see ourselves and things around us more clearly, with active attention to and appreciation of the present.

 In Buddhist tradition, mindfulness may be a path toward enlightenment.